 Who are you and why are you on the internet?

-I’m 27, semi-retired and live in London, UK.
-As you’ve probably guessed, I’m a member of the FIRE (financial independence retire early) community.
+I’m in my late-20s, semi-retired and live in London, UK.
+As you may have guessed, I’m a member of the FIRE (Financial Independence Retire Early) community.

 My own FI journey started at 16 years old when my father passed away, and I became responsible for my own finances.
-At the age of 26 I reached FI, hence the “young”.
+I inherited a low six-figure sum but had no idea how to invest it.
+Over the years, I learned about investing and the importance of saving.
+After saving over 50% of my income for many years, and investing my money wisely, I reached Financial Independence when I was 26.

-I quit full-time work in autumn 2016 after Mrs YFG insisted I leave to focus on our joint FI journey.
+I quit full-time work in autumn 2016 after Mrs YFG told me to stop being so miserable at work and do stuff I enjoyed instead.
 She had the pleasure of my ramblings for years and also encouraged me to set up this blog.
-Mrs YFG is still at work as she is a weird person who actually likes her job.
+Mrs YFG is still at work as she is a weird person who actually likes her job (most of the time…)

-I have a couple of contracts for ad-hoc work but other than that I’m a free agent.
+I do some various ad-hoc work but other than that I’m a free agent.
 I invested and saved wisely to build myself a passive income which enables me to spend my time reading and looking after Mrs YFG.

 Why did you set up this blog?

-On my FI journey I followed and tracked other bloggers (Mr Money Mustache, Early Retirement Extreme and in the UK, Monevator.com and Retirement Investing Today as well as many others).
+On my FI journey, I followed and tracked other bloggers (Mr Money Mustache, Early Retirement Extreme and in the UK, Monevator and Retirement Investing Today as well as many others).
 Two things I’ve noticed about the community is that most individuals are based in the US or Canada, and almost all of them are in their thirties, forties or older.
-My FI journey began a decade ago and I don’t know anyone else my age online who is doing what I do.
-The perception among many is that I am a miser who spends as little as humanly possible, but in actual truth it’s a combination of being frugal, hard-working and, in some ways, lucky.
+My FI journey began when I was a teenager (which is rather unusual) and I think there’s a growing demand from younger people (or that dreaded term, Millenials) to challenge the ‘conventional’ work till your 65 lifestyle.
+The perception among many people is that I am a miser who spends as little as humanly possible, but in truth, it’s a combination of being frugal, hard-working and, in some ways, being very lucky.

-Most people expect that you have to be in at least your thirties to achieve FI but it’s never too early to start building a positive relationship with money.
+Most people expect that you have to be in at least your thirties to achieve FI, and whilst it’s certainly extreme to target a very early retirement I think it’s never too early to start building a positive relationship with money.

 Please note, I’m not an FCA authorised financial adviser.
 The site provides information, comment and opinion for information purposes only and should not be considered financial advice.
 The site may contain incorrect information or mistakes.
 You should do your own research or speak to an authorised financial advisor or financial planner before making any and every investment decision.
 If you make an investment or decision on the basis of any information you do it at your own risk.